 A noncontrolling interest is recognized to reflect the portion of subsidiaries' equity which is not attributable, directly or indirectly, to ACM Research.
 Consolidated net income on the consolidated statements of comprehensive income (loss) includes the net income attributable to noncontrolling interests.
-The cumulative results of operations attributable to noncontrolling interests are recorded as "noncontrolling interests" in the Company's consolidated balance sheets.
+The cumulative results of operations attributable to noncontrolling interests" in the Company's consolidated balance sheets.